w3stling/tickersymbol/README.md

 exchange or otherwise traded publicly.
 When a company issues securities to the public marketplace, it selects an available ticker symbol for its securities that investors use to place trade orders.

-This Java library makes it easier to automate ticker symbols lookup via Java stream API.
+This Java library makes it easier to automate ticker symbol lookups.
 Requires at minimum Java 11.

 Examples